 Looking for the best student camera for school or college?
 We've put together a guide suggesting some of the best cameras that will suit any budget.
 Whether you're studying photography, art foundation, or even journalism, investing in a good camera is wise.

 The cameras included are a great way of learning the basics of photography, especially if you have never done it before.
 Most of them will also shoot video which is especially handy if you're studying a multimedia subject.
-If you're studying a filmmaking course, check out our guide on the best camera for film students (opens in new tab) or the best cameras for 4K video (opens in new tab) which include cameras with more advanced video features.
+If you're studying a filmmaking course, check out our guide on the best camera for film students or the best cameras for filmmaking which include cameras with more advanced video features.

 Some schools or colleges will tell you what camera to buy so that it's easy to teach students on the same system and will often have a range of lenses they can lend out.
 Chances are if you're looking for a camera to use on a university course, you will have more freedom in what to buy.
 If you're just starting out at school or college, a basic APS-C-sensored interchangeable-lens camera body will be a sensible, affordable option but if you're starting a course at university you might want to think about something that will last the full three or four years.

 We've included a range of cameras to suit any budget starting from the best beginner DSLRs to mirrorless systems that even professionals use.
 Most students won't need a camera costing thousands of pounds but will still need a 'proper camera' to pick up the basics and help complete assignments.